peji8559/minutes/Minutes-02-13.md

 ## could be device based or could be webscraping based
    some sort of data based app

+## Use Raspi to measure people traffic: Is the library crowded right now?
+CSEL?

+   - sniffs for wifi enabled devices

 ## p2p website: something similar to uber eats
 "Craigslist but prettier"
  - formun-like
  - events only
  - CU only --  eventbrite clone-ish